Last updated: June 22, 2021

 What is the scope of development for MedBiquitous?

-MedBiquitous focuses on developing technology standards for healthcare education, competence assessment, and quality improvement.
+MedBiquitous focuses on developing technology standards for health care education, competence assessment, and quality improvement.
 MedBiquitous seeks to work with other standards developers whose work is complementary.

 What is XML?

-What are Web services?
+What are Web Services?

-Just as XML serves as a lingua franca for data, Web services serves as a lingua franca for applications.
+Just as XML serves as a common structure for data, Web services serves as a lingua franca for applications.
 Web services allows disparate applications and machines to connect with one another through the Internet.
 These connected applications and machines are able to share information and work together as if they were parts of a single system.
 As a result, organizations can streamline interactions with partner organizations and save money.
-And users can find the content and services they seek in one place instead of jumping from website to website.
+And, users can find the content and services they seek in one place instead of jumping from website to website.
 For example, Amazon.com offers Web services that allow other organizations to integrate book searching and listing functionality directly into their existing websites.
 Instead of going to the Amazon.com website, users can stay on their favorite site to search for and purchase books through Amazon.

 What are APIs?